Faithless: 2000s

-In 2001, their third album Outrospective was the first to be released on major label Sony BMG and captured the dreamy synergy between sadness and mad delirium giving rise to hit singles "We Come 1" and a tribute to Muhammad Ali.
+In 2001, their third album Outrospective was the first to be released on major label Sony BMG and gave rise to hit singles "We Come 1" and a tribute to Muhammad Ali.
 In 2002, they performed on the Pyramid stage at Glastonbury, with another nomination for best British Dance Act at The Brit Awards in the same year.
 They won Best Dance and Best Live Act at the TMF Awards in the Netherlands in 2001.

 In 2004, their fourth album No Roots debuted at number 1 in the UK, conceived as a conceptual continuous piece of music in one key, with strong lyrical gravitas it featured vocals from Dido, new collaborator L.S.K, and the late Nina Simone.
 Dave Grohl of Nirvana and Foo Fighters cited Faithless’ hit protest song "Mass Destruction" as the song he most wished he had written during an interview with Q magazine, and the lyrics were quoted in the US Senate.
 A powerful video directed by award-winning directing team Dom & Nick alluded to abuses of power during the Iraq War to chilling effect, tracing the connection from childhood bullying to terrorism and genocide.

 Encouraged by their label, Faithless released a Greatest Hits album, Forever Faithless.
 The Greatest Hits album went four times platinum and was the best-selling dance album of 2005.
 A huge global tour followed the success of the album.

 Their fifth album, To All New Arrivals, was released in 2006.
 It was inspired by the uncertain futures facing Sister Bliss’ recently-born son, and Rollo’s young family, exploring themes of global poverty, immigration, conflict and belonging through the concept of "new arrivals".
 The first single "Bombs", with its anti-war message and video directed by director Howard Greenhalgh, was not playlisted on daytime MTV or BBC Radio 1.
 The album also featured collaborations with Cat Power and Robert Smith of The Cure.
 The band played Coachella Valley Festival in 2007.